 Dull roots with spring rain.

 The poem swarms with anguished visions.
 His characters dwell in a grim, unsettling atmosphere that recalls Edvard Munch‘s last paintings.

-The Waste Land is crowded with influences, from Conrad, Geoffrey Chaucer, Charles Dickens, and Bram Stoker, the classics Eliot read in his youth.
-But Eliot’s sources are also vast, ranging from the Bible to Dante’s Divine Comedy, from Shakespeare to French symbolists, from Homer’s Odyssey to Hindu sacred text The Upanishads.
+The Waste Land is crowded with influences from Conrad, Geoffrey Chaucer, Charles Dickens, and Bram Stoker, the classics Eliot read in his youth.
+But Eliot’s sources are also vast, ranging from the Bible to Dante’s Divine Comedy, from Shakespeare to French symbolists, Homer’s Odyssey to the Hindu sacred text The Upanishads.